- No matter what browser, you choose, certain errors are common among them.

 Users reported An error occurred while processing your request reference 97 error while using Steam’s website, and according to them, it seems that this issue is related to Steam and not to their computer.

 If you encounter this error on Steam or on any other website, you might have to wait for a couple of hours in order for the website administrator to fix this error.

 An error occurred while processing your request error can be problematic and prevent you from accessing your favorite websites, but we hope that you managed to fix this problem by using one of our solutions.

-Editor’s Note: This post was originally published in September 2016 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in September 2016 and has been since completely revamped and updated in May 2020 for freshness, accuracy, and comprehensiveness.